-If you do not want to read the article, I have made a VIDEO to tell you the story in about 13 minutes.
+If you do not want to read the article, I have made a VIDEO to tell you the story in about 13 minutes (available below).
 On my iphone the video opens well and looks better horizontal.
 Please let me know if it does not work well for you.

 I have not been shy nor secretive.
 Article after article speak about the three, but always in context so other facts can distract one, as can superb but unmagical paintings from a few masterpieces hung on the same wall.
 I know some patients, some physicians, have fully grasped the crucial importance of the three, and put them to use.
 From the many comments I read weekly, I know many have not.
 So I am taken with a passion to redress matters.

 Les Demoiselles d’Avignon, Picasso, 1907, Hangs in MOMA, NY.
 It is my choice of masterpiece.
 I deliberately cropped into the center as I love the abstraction and also want metaphor for limiting attention to a few essentials in the midst of a richness of details.

 Because Spring has come to cold Chicago, I used my picture from some Springs ago.
 Partly it is the green ivy, partly reminiscence.

 This is About Idiopathic Calcium Stone Formers

 Cystinuria, uric acid stones, struvite stones – all these are to one side.
 Calcium stones from systemic diseases likewise.
 Physicians detect these and manage them.
 My focus is on the vast mainline of patients who form calcium stones without systemic disease.

 If I could I would paint this on the sky, draw it on sidewalks across the world.
 It has been demonstrated by scientists for at least 70 years,